quiga/TRZNumberScrollView/README.md

 - `animationCurve`
 - `animationDirection`

-If you intend to set both `font` and `textColor` at the same time, it is recommended that you do so either before setting `text`, or by calling the `set(font:textColor:)` method, to avoid generating unnecessary images.
+If you intend to set both `font` and `textColor` at the same time, it is recommended that you do so either before setting `text`, or by calling the `setFont(_:textColor:)` method, to avoid generating unnecessary images.

 The included demo project for OS X lets you play with these parameters so you can tweak the behavior to your liking.